Data quality in CRM is not just a technical issue — it’s proper business process definition and user adherence to agreed-upon standards.

 Duplicate prevention is proactive.
 Deduplication is reactive.

-If your CRM system has comprehensive duplicate avoidance features, be sure rules and actions are correctly set up.
+If your CRM system has comprehensive duplicate-avoidance features, ensure that the rules and actions are correctly configured.

 Train Users

-Despite all the ways technology can prevent CRM data decay, there’s a level of user responsibility for maintaining a gold data standard.
+Despite all the ways technology can prevent CRM data decay, there is a level of user responsibility for maintaining a gold-standard data.

-Users must be trained and periodically retrained on properly creating and updating CRM records.
+Users must be trained and periodically retrained to consistently create and update CRM records.

-It’s essential to communicate the ‘why’ of specific fields, as users may initially not see the value.
+Communicating the ‘why’ of specific fields is essential, as users may initially not see the value.

-As far as those fictional Opportunity close dates go, they need to be updated during sales meetings.
+As for those fictional Opportunity close dates, they typically need to be updated during sales meetings.

 The quality and integrity of an organization’s CRM data can be a significant competitive advantage.

-IT Project Managers must prioritize this aspect of CRM to maximize the success of their projects.
+IT Project Managers must prioritize this aspect of CRM to maximize project success.